Disable motd news or (parts of) the dynamic motd on Ubuntu

 server checks every 12 hours and puts in a file that ends up in your

-check the current news.
+news.
 (But why would you when it's in your face when you login)

 The dynamic motd page in a browser